mirix/approaches-to-diarisation/README.md

 I have tried a number of state-of-the-art approaches.

-While several of them, namely those combining Whisper with Pyannote or Nemo yield satisfactory results when it comes to the quality of the transcription and the aligment, speaker attribution is a different matter all together.
+While several of them, namely those combining Whisper with Pyannote or Nemo, yield satisfactory results when it comes to the quality of the transcription and the aligment, speaker attribution is a different matter all together.

 Sometimes it works like a charm, sometimes it is a complete disaster.
 I wanted to understand why.
 During my tribulations, I came up with the approach showcased in the attached script (I am chemist, not a developer, please, keep that in mind).